IBM/AI-on-Power-Level3/docs/Lab3/lab3-overview.md

 ## Use Cases

-  - **Autocompletion in IDEs**: Code LLMs like GitHub Copilot, powered by OpenAI's Codex, assist developers by offering code suggestions and completions.
+  - **Autocompletion in integrated developement environment (IDE)**: Code LLMs like GitHub Copilot, powered by OpenAI's Codex, assist developers by offering code suggestions and completions.
   - **Code Refactoring**: LLMs can suggest improvements or optimizations to existing code, helping improve performance or readability.
   - **Debugging and Error Resolution**: Code LLMs can help identify issues in code and suggest potential fixes, streamlining the debugging process.
   - **Automated Documentation**: They can generate comments or documentation for code, reducing the manual effort required for explaining code logic.